imker25/samba_exporter/README.md

   -test-mode
         Run the program in test mode.
 In this mode the program will always return the same test data.
 To work with samba_statusd both programs needs to run in test mode or not.
   -test-pipe
         Requests status from samba_statusd and exits.
-May be combinde with -test-mode.
+May be combined with -test-mode.
   -verbose
         With this flag the program will print verbose output -web.listen-address string